-Late Pleistocene strata (0-83 mbsf) are characterized by interbedded foraminifer-bearing greenish gray silty clay and clayey silt.
+Mid- to late Pleistocene strata (0-83 mbsf) are characterized by interbedded foraminifer-bearing greenish gray silty clay and clayey silt.
 A distinctly lighter colored sediment interval spanning several sections in Core 382-U1534C-5H contains almost 50% carbonate (composed of nannofossils and foraminifers) and likely represents interglacial MIS 11.
-Centered at 40 mbsf, this interval is interpreted to represent Reflector A in the seismic profile.
-Other intervals where planktonic foraminifers are more abundant are tentatively assigned to interglacials MIS 5e, MIS 9, and MIS 17, as supported by paleomagnetic and biostratigraphic data and by cyclicity in physical property data such as natural gamma radiation (NGR) and bulk density, with interglacials exhibiting lower NGR and bulk density values.
+Centered at 40 mbsf, this biogenic-rich interval with anomalously low P-wave velocity likely accounts for Reflector A in the seismic profile.
+Other intervals where planktonic foraminifers are more abundant are tentatively assigned to interglacial MISs

+5e, 9, and 17, as supported by paleomagnetic and biostratigraphic data and by cyclicity in physical property data such as natural gamma radiation (NGR) and bulk density, with interglacials exhibiting lower NGR and bulk density values.

 The most common biogenic components, sponge spicules and diatoms, generally compose between 10% and 25% of the sediment.
-Calcareous microfossils such as foraminifers, ostracods, and coccoliths are concentrated in meter-scale layers corresponding to interglacial periods to $\sim\!83$ mbsf.
+Calcareous microfossils such as foraminifers, ostracods, and coccoliths are concentrated in meter-scale layers that correspond to interglacial periods to ~83 mbsf.
 Several well-preserved macrofossils were found throughout the cores, including solitary cold-water corals, gastropods, and mollusk shell fragments.
 Ice-rafted clasts are present but rare.

-A downhole transition to early Pleistocene-late Pliocene radio-larian and diatom species below 83 mbsf (Section 382-U1534A-10H-3), the depth expected for Reflector B, indicates that this reflector represents a hiatus.
-The absence of a clear magnetic reversal from 0 to 83 mbsf suggests that the age above the unconformity is no older than 0.78 Ma.
-Below Reflector B, paleomagnetic normal polarity extends to 233 mbsf and may constrain most of this interval to Gauss Subchron C2An.1n (2.58-3.03 Ma), implying sedimentation rates of ~40 cm/ky.
+A downhole transition from mid-Pleistocene to late Pliocene radiolarian and diatom species occurs across ~83 mbsf (Section 382-U1534A-10H-3).
+The depth of this 1.8 My hiatus in sediment accumulation corresponds to the expected depth for Reflector B. The absence of a clear magnetic reversal from 0 to ~83 mbsf suggests that the age above the unconformity is no older than 0.78 Ma.
+Below Reflector B, paleomagnetic normal polarity extends to 233 mbsf and may constrain most of this interval to Gauss Subchron C2An.1n (2.58-3.03 Ma), implying late Pliocene sedimentation rates of at least ~35-40 cm/ky.
 Green-gray silty clay continues to dominate below Reflector B. Carbonate remains <1 wt% from 110 to 233 mbsf and increases to as high as 5 wt% below 233 mbsf.
 Smear slides suggest that foraminifers are rare to common below 233 mbsf.

-Diatom and radiolarian biostratigraphy indicate a second hiatus at $\sim$ 257 mbsf that is interpreted to be Reflector C. Below Reflector C, diatom and radiolarian biostratigraphic markers date the two lowermost cores of Hole U1534A (257-266 mbsf) as early Pliocene (4.1-4.7 Ma).
-Samples for the analysis of sedaDNA were collected from the upper 91 m, including high-resolution sampling throughout the Holocene in the upper 9 m.
+Diatom and radiolarian biostratigraphy indicate a second hiatus at ~257 mbsf that is interpreted to be associated with Reflector C. Below Reflector C, diatom and radiolarian biostratigraphic markers date the two lowermost cores of Hole U1534A (257-266 mbsf) as early Pliocene (4.1-4.7 Ma).
+Samples for the analysis of aDNA were collected from the upper 91 m, including high-resolution sampling throughout the Holocene in the upper 9 m.

-Interstitial water and headspace gas samples were taken from all APC cores and every second HLAPC core from Hole U1534A and have a normal headspace gas depth profile.
+Interstitial water (IW) and headspace gas samples were taken from all APC cores and every second HLAPC core from Hole U1534A and have a normal headspace gas depth profile.
 Salinity is relatively low from ~30 to 150 mbsf, and the highest alkalinity (as high as 30 mM) is at 20-30 mbsf, coinciding with the methane-sulfate transition zone.